 An energy management control system (EMCS) - a powerful tool to help save energy - will likely be installed in any new facility.
 An EMCS can be programmed to provide:

-An EMCS is a powerful tool in the effort to save energy.
-In some cases, it can also provide historical monitoring functions, useful when diagnosing problems such as a demand spike on an electric bill.
+- Historical monitoring functions, useful when diagnosing problems such as a demand spike on an electric bill

-The EMCS needs to be programmed to provide historical monitoring or trend logs of equipment performance or space temperature measurements.
-You could program the EMCS to give you temperature readings every minute in a particular room, but because an EMCS typically has a maximum number of trend points, it would save only a few days-worth of information.
+You could program the EMCS to give you temperature readings in a particular room every minute, but because an EMCS typically has a maximum number of trend points, it would save only a few days-worth of information.
 If you reprogrammed it to record the temperature every 10 minutes, you may be able to get a trend log for a whole month.
 You could also trend the “on” and “off” cycles of equipment.